 Integrating Your Duties for Maximum Impact

 Delegating a task effectively (Duty #1) is impossible without first setting clear expectations (Duty #2).
-Giving constructive feedback (Duty #3) lands best within a culture of trust and motivation (Duty #9).
-Advocating for resources (Duty #7) is easier when you can back it up with solid performance data and a clear strategic vision (Duties #3 and #10).
+Giving constructive feedback (Duty #3) only lands well within a culture of trust and motivation (Duty #9).
+Advocating for resources (Duty #7) is way easier when you can back it up with solid performance data and a clear strategic vision (Duties #3 and #10).
 Seeing these responsibilities in isolation is a common mistake that leads to burnout and a disjointed team.
 The real skill is weaving them into a single, cohesive leadership philosophy.

 From Checklist to Cohesive Practice